-Texas Southern University Historical Highlights (Continued) (Commutat) 1968 Dr. Granville M. Sawyer was appointed the fourth president of Texas Southern University.
+Texas Southern University Historical Highlights (Continued) 1968 Dr. Granville M. Sawyer was appointed the fourth president of Texas Southern University.
 1973 Because of its continuously evolving urban focus, the Texas Legislature designated Texas Southern University as a "Special Purpose Institution for Urban Programming".
 1978 The College of Education awarded Texas Southern University's first Doctor of Education degree.
-1979 Mr. Everett O. Bell was appointed the fifth president of Texas Southern University.
-1980 Dr. Leonard H. O. Spearman was appointed the sixth president of Texas Southern University.
-1986 Dr. Robert J. Terry became the interim president of Texas Southern University.
+1979 Mr. Everett O. Bell was appointed acting president.
+1980 Dr. Leonard H. O. Spearman was appointed the fifth president of Texas Southern University.
+1986 Dr. Robert J. Terry became the sixth president of Texas Southern University.
 The College of Pharmacy awarded Texas Southern University's first Doctor of Pharmacy degree.
 1987 Dr. William H. Harris was appointed the seventh president of Texas Southern University.
 1993 Dr. Joann Horton was appointed the eighth president of Texas Southern University and its first female president.
 1995 Mr. James M. Douglas, Esq., was appointed acting president.
 He was later appointed the ninth president of Texas Southern University 1998 Texas Southern University awarded its first Ph.D. in Environmental Toxicology.
 1999 Dr. Priscilla Slade was appointed acting president of Texas Southern University.
 She was later appointed the tenth president of Texas Southern University.
-2006 General James T. Boddie, Jr. was appointed interim president of Texas Southern University.
-2008 Dr. John M. Rudley was appointed the eleventh president of Texas Southern University